C0DE-Z/Pixel-Racer/README.md

 A top-down racing game built with Python and Pygame featuring procedurally generated tracks, realistic car physics, and manual transmission mechanics.

+Warning this game isn't suppose to look the best more of just show casing track generation for practice!

+Music By xlh__nick - Main Game
+And or (Ghostoru) - Title Screen

+Sfx by me.

 ## Features

 - Procedurally generated race tracks